FireSmart

 Community Wildfire Resiliency Plans

 In October 2022, the TNRD hosted a series of open houses in conjunction with Forsite Consultants.
-These open houses were an opportunity for residents to learn about Community Wildfire Resiliency Plans (CWRP) being created for all 10 TNRD Electoral Areas.
+These open houses were an opportunity for residents to learn about CWRPs being created for all 10 TNRD Electoral Areas.

 Click on each row on the list below to view CWRP materials presented by Forsite Consultants during public consultation sessions held between October 10 – 30, 2023.